scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Results
 -------

-Figure :ref:`productpca` illustrates PCA of 20 random products projected into 2 dimensions.
+Figure :ref:`productpca` illustrates PCA of 20 random products projected into two dimensions.
-These results show clearly the presence of the cluster of products, including the Pasta sauce and Pasta group articles.
+These results indicate the presence of the cluster of products, including the Pasta sauce and Pasta group articles.
-This embedding plot was generated with 20 random products.
-Some trends can be observed here, but there are also some exceptions, as it often happens with real data.
-In Table 2, Pasta Group was included into the product Categories.
-In fact, this result can help identify the consumer buying behaviour.
+They can help identify the consumer buying behaviour (see Table 2).

 .. figure:: figures/product_pca.png
    :align: center